Burnham Beeches, Sherbooke: Contemporary use

-The property was purchased in 2010 by investor Adam Garrisson (Oriental Pacific Group) and chef and restaurateur Shannon Bennett.

-The pair have proposed to utilise the buildings and grounds to create a "sustainable resort" with hotel, spa, wellness centre, villas, café, bakery, function areas and restaurant.
-The proposal is ambitious with much residential accommodation included, and is therefore proving to be contentious because of the possible adverse impact on existing residents and the overall very special nature of the Sherbrooke/Dandenongs region; there are also concerns over health and safety issues such as traffic management and bushfire response.
+The hotel continued to operate under the ownership of Burnham Beeches (International) Pty Ltd, closing in 1992 for extensive planned renovations.
+An auction of hotel furniture, crockery, fittings and other items was held in June 1992.
+Although permits for the renovation works were issued by both the Shire of Sherbrooke and the Historic Buildings Council in 1991, the building was vacant from mid-1992.
+The property was purchased in 2010 by investor Adam Garrisson (Oriental Pacific Group). and chef and restaurateur Shannon Bennett.
+The pair proposed to utilise the buildings and grounds to create a "sustainable resort" with hotel, spa, wellness centre, villas, café, bakery, function areas and restaurant.
+The ambitious proposal, with much residential accommodation included, proved to be contentious because of the possible adverse impact on existing residents and the overall very special nature of the Sherbrooke/Dandenongs region; there were also concerns over health and safety issues such as traffic management and bushfire response.
 The proposal was rejected pending further information at the Yarra Ranges Council meeting of 11 August 2015.

-In March 2019, Burnham Beeches was transformed into an art installation by street artist Rone aka Tyrone Wright, ahead of its conversion into a luxury hotel beginning in mid-2019.
+In March 2019, Burnham Beeches was transformed into an art installation by street artist Rone aka Tyrone Wright, ahead of its conversion into a luxury hotel scheduled to begin in mid-2019.
+This did not eventuate and the mansion remains vacant, despite ongoing proposals for redevelopment.